MiniFate/MiniFate/_chapters/00-outline.md

 Players get to decide what sort of story they're telling, and what details matter.
 Everything else is allowed to slide.
 The result is a punchy, quick-moving game with plenty of opportunities for memorable moments.

-The core mechanic of {GameName} is Aspects: short improvised phrases about the in-game world.

 ## Game Materials